bremser/oldpix/README.md

 ### Considerations

 The LoC returns 20 results for each page of a query, the bot currently gets the first page of results, and a random second page (eg. page 5 with, results 100-120) and then chooses a random result from that group of 40.
 This is in an effort to make the results feel both relevant and random, especially if you repeatedly hit the same query.
-Related issue is photographs from the same roll of film or session are grouped together in the archive, which can fill up 10 or more slots in a page of results.
+A related issue is that photographs from the same roll of film or session are grouped together in the archive, which can fill up 10 or more slots in a page of results.